samuelgruetter/samuelgruetter.github.io/index.md

 ## Industry Experience

+- Summer 2019: Worked with [Rustan Leino](http://leino.science/) at Amazon's Automated Reasoning Group on a prototype rewrite of [Amazon's S3 Encryption Client](https://aws.amazon.com/articles/client-side-data-encryption-with-the-aws-sdk-for-java-and-amazon-s3/) in Dafny, a verification-aware programming language.
+Wrote and proved specifications for software interacting with real-world systems such as Amazon's S3 storage service.
 - Fall 2015: 6 months Software Engineering Internship at Netcetera AG, Berne, working in a scrum team, developing a Web Application with a Java/Oracle DB/Spring backend and an AngularJS/TypeScript frontend
 - Summer 2012: Java Internship at Accenture in Bangalore (India), developed a web interface with JSF/Enterprise JavaBeans monitoring hundreds of servers and databases